aarron-lee/SimpleDeckyTDP/README.md

 # SimpleDeckyTDP

-This is a very simple Linux TDP Decky Plugin that wraps ryzenadj
+This is a (formerly simple) Linux TDP Decky Plugin that wraps ryzenadj.
+Intended for devices compatible with ryzenadj.

 - [Compatibility](#compatibility)
 - [Requirements](#requirements)